 10. LED RJ3 will turn off and you can see the config details in the terminal.

 Please use this feature only for recovering the User name / Password.
-This action will reset User Name, Password, Device ID and also other settings as well.
+This action will reset the User Name, Password, Device ID, and also other settings as well.
 After reset, the board can be accessed using the default User name and Password.

 The factory default settings will be as below table.